persalys/persalys/python/doc/developer_manual/validation/validation.rst

   - chaos_2

+    - click on the 'Run' button

-    - error message box : 'The model must have at least one output'
+    - error message : 'No results are available...'

-    - right click on the item design_2 and click on Evaluate
+    - right click on the item design_2 and choose Evaluate

+    - a window appears, click on the 'Run' button

-    - right click on the item chaos_2 and click on Run
+    - right click on the item chaos_2 and click on Modify

     .. image:: /developer_manual/validation/chaos_2_wizard.png
         :align: center

-    - check the values:
+    - First page check the values :

+      - design of experiment : design_2

       - selected outputs : y0, fake_y0, y1

         - uncheck fake_y0

       - method : Functional chaos

+    - Second page check the values :

       - degree : 2